wanghalan/dspg22/_pages/product-innovation.md

 ## Product Innovation : Defined
 In order to decide whether a news article is actually innovation related or not, we must first define what we mean by product innovation.
-For this, we use the definition contained within the Oslo Manual First published in 1992, the [Oslo Manual](https://www.oecd.org/science/oslo-manual-2018-9789264304604-en.htm) is the international reference guide for collecting and using data on innovation, published by the [Organization for Economic Cooperation and Development (OECD)](https://www.oecd.org/)
+For this, we use the definition contained within the Oslo Manual.

+First published in 1992, the [Oslo Manual](https://www.oecd.org/science/oslo-manual-2018-9789264304604-en.htm) is the international reference guide for collecting and using data on innovation, published by the [Organization for Economic Cooperation and Development (OECD)](https://www.oecd.org/)

 <img src="../assets/img/oslo-manual-2018.jpg" width="400">